 Apply for a Poll Everywhere Account

-Poll Everywhere is available to all UNI faculty for their classes.
+Poll Everywhere is available to all UNI faculty for use with their academic classes.
 To get an account, please Contact eLearning Suite Support and request that you want a Poll Everywhere account.
 Include information about how big your classes are and how much you plan on using it during the semester.

 Download the Poll Everywhere App for PowerPoint